 - Model curiosity and ask lots of questions

-With Edmondson’s factors taken into consideration, here are some ways that you can introduce psychological safety to your team:
+With Edmondson’s factors taken into consideration, here are some ways you can encourage and cultivate an environment of psychological safety

-- Gather people’s opinions on important decisions in writing before you meet to discuss them (we recommend using weekly retrospectives for this)
+- Gather people’s opinions on important decisions in writing before you meet to discuss them (we recommend doing weekly check-ins)